Torvec/Challenge_6_Weather_Dashboard/README.md

 ## Features

-- A 5 day weather forecast based off of the user's search input with data provided by the OpenWeather API
+- A current weather and 5 day weather forecast based off of the user's search input with data provided by the OpenWeather API's

 ## Project Status

-Work In Progress
+Completed June 2023